webloft/mysql-native/ABOUT_PREPARED_V2.md

 more.
 That these particular statements happen to be tied to individual connections is merely an implementation detail of the communications protocol.

-I believe these disconnects are the main cause of the above problems with `Prepared`.
+I believe these disconnects are the major cause of the above problems with `Prepared`.

 Solution for v2.0.0:
 --------------------